MieszkoGulinski/mieszkogulinski.github.io/src/next-js-translation-namespace.md

 ---
 layout: post.liquid
-pageTitle: Next.js and FormatJS language namespacing
+pageTitle: Next.js and react-intl (FormatJS) language namespacing
 date: 2023-05-08
 tags: posts
+pageDescription: How to decrease bundle size in Next.js when using react-intl / FormatJS by dividing translations into separate files
 ---

-As a part of my job, I work on a certain website using Next.js and FormatJS.
+As a part of my job, I work on a certain website using Next.js and react-intl (part of FormatJS).
 As indicated by [Pagespeed Insights](https://pagespeed.web.dev/), file `_app.tsx` has lots of unused code andits size could be reduced to improve loading time and decrease data usage.
 Here's an optimization that reduces bundle size when using FormatJS and Next.js, especially for large websites.

 ## Problem